TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Extbase/Index.rst

 Extbase is a framework for TYPO3 extension development.
 It was introduced with TYPO3 4.3 in 2009 and is well on the way to entirely replacing the classic way of writing TYPO3 extension (pibase).
-Most important it is a gateway for TYPO3 4.x/6.x to version Phoenix as it is a backport of FLOW3 technology.
+Most important it is a gateway from TYPO3 CMS to version TYPO3 NEOS as it is a backport of TYPO3 FLOW technology.

 Should I use Extbase?
 ---------------------